bruffstar/react-sandbox/notes.md

 ## Notes

-This file contains some handy notes and things that were figured while learning react/webpack.
+This file contains some handy notes and things that were figured out while learning react/webpack.

 **Note:** Some react code examples shown below are using typescript (.tsx).